Pokka974/OC_P7/README.md

 # Groupomania

 An online software tool that facilitate online groupwork.
-Entreprise Social Network inspired by Facebook/Workplace Design.
+Enterprise Social Network inspired by Facebook/Workplace Design.
 This project is part of the Openclassroom bootcamp process.